rackerlabs/rackspace-how-to/content/managed-operations/upgrade-to-managed-operations-service-level.md

 4.  *(Optional)* Click **View Server Pricing** for any of the options to calculate an estimate of your services with the selected service level.

-5. To upgrade your service level to Managed Ops: SysOps or Managed Ops: DevOps, click **Learn More** at the bottom of the appropriate column.
+5. To upgrade your service level to Managed Ops: SysOps, click **Learn More** under Managed Operations.

     **Important:** If you upgrade your service level, you cannot revert back to the previous level.